PayDevs/awesome-oss-monetization/approaches/paid-bugfixes.md

 # Monetization via Paid Bugfixes
 AKA: Bug Bounties

-Payment offers made by companies or other entities to fix bugs critical to their use-case or security-related.
+Payment offers made by companies or other entities to fix bugs critical to their business model or security concerns.
 Often these are one-time payment offers for one bug, but projects often have more of them and if they pay for one bugfix they might pay for other bugfixes as well.

 Requires: